LittleJod/November-Arcade/README.md

 ## 🧩 Part 1

 ### 1. Deploy a Static Site with Nginx on Google Cloud Run using Artifact Registry ([check score link](https://www.skills.google/focuses/125091?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=58357356))
+if score is not 100/100 , open the site url from console

 ```bash
 curl -LO https://raw.githubusercontent.com/Itsabhishek7py/GoogleCloudSkillsboost/refs/heads/main/Deploy%20a%20Static%20Site%20Using%20Traefik%20and%20Cloud%20Run/abhishek.sh